-1.0 Introduction
+1. INTRODUCTION

 1.1.
-This Statement of Case (SoC) is submitted on behalf of Hinton Group (Grovefield Way) Ltd in support of their appeal against the decision of Cheltenham Borough Council (CBC) to refuse a hybrid planning application comprising:
+This Statement of Case (SoC) is submitted on behalf of Hinton Properties (Grovefield Way) Ltd in support of their re-determined appeal against the decision of Cheltenham Borough Council (CBC) to refuse a planning application comprising:

-Full planning permission for a 5,034 sq.m commercial office space (use class B1), 502 sq.m day nursery (use class D1), 1,742 sq.m supermarket food retail unit (Class A1), A 204 sq.m coffee shop, retail unit and drive-thru (use classes A1 and A3), with associated parking, landscaping and infrastructure works; and
+Hybrid application seeking detailed planning permission for a 5,034 sq.m of commercial office space (Use Class B1), 502 sq.m day nursery (Use Class D1), 1,742 sq.m supermarket food retail unit (Class A1), a 204 sq.m coffee shop retail unit and drive-thru (Use Classes A1 and A3), with associated parking, landscaping and infrastructure works.

-Outline planning permission for the erection of 8,034 sq.m of commercial office space (use class B1) together with associated car parking, landscaping and infrastructure works, with all matters reserved (except access).
+Outline planning permission sought for the erection of 8,034 sq.m of commercial office space (Use Class B1), together with associated car parking, landscaping and infrastructure works, with all matters reserved (except access)

 - 1.2.
-This Statement should be read in conjunction with the accompanying draft Statement of Common Ground (SoCG).
-The SoCG, amongst other things, sets out the relevant planning policies from the Development Plan and the broad matters where agreement is anticipated between the Council and Appellant.
-The Appellant will seek to work with the LPA to agree a suitable list of draft planning conditions.
-In response to the reasons for refusal, and as a consequence of the Appellant's expectation in respect of common ground, this statement focuses on the areas of identified differences between the Council and the Appellant. - 1.3.
-The application was validated and registered on 13th December 2016 with the application reference number 16/02208/FUL.
-The application was refused by Planning Committee on 14th December 2017, against Officer recommendation, for the reasons set out below: - 1.
-The site has extant consent for B1 office development and is allocated for employment use (specifically B class employment or Sui Generis uses that exhibit the characteristics of traditional B class uses) within the emerging Cheltenham Plan (Pre-submission version, December 2017).
+This Statement should be read in conjunction with the accompanying draft Statement of Common Ground (SOCG).
+The SOCG, amongst other things, sets out the relevant planning policies from the Development Plan and the broad matters where agreement is anticipated between the Council and appellant.
+The appellant will seek to work with the LPA to agree a suitable list of draft planning conditions. - 1.3.
+This appeal relates to a revised application which was validated on 10th December 2016 and assigned application reference number 16/02208/FUL.
+Contrary to officer's firm recommendation to permit, the application was refused by the Council's Planning Committee on 14th December 2018 for the reasons set out below: - The site has extant consent for B1 office development and is allocated for employment use (specifically B class employment or Sui Generis uses that exhibit the characteristics of traditional B class uses) within the emerging Cheltenham Plan (Pre-submission version, December 2017).

 The application is for a mixed use development with a considerable and prominent part of the site being given over to non-B1 uses including a supermarket, "drive thru" coffee shop and day nursery.

 The proposed non B1 uses will result in a reduction in the amount of the site available for B1 office development along with the high quality jobs this would provide.
 The amount of the site given over to non B1 uses in combination with the prominent position they would occupy on the site would result in a dilution of the character and function of the site as a business and represent in inappropriate balance between B1 and non B1 uses.

 For these reasons the proposal is considered to be contrary to policy SD1 of the Joint Core Strategy, policy EM2 of the adopted Local Plan and emerging policy EM3 of the Cheltenham Plan (Pre-submission version, December 2017).